No. 11: A system to save the lives of stroke patients

 The impact of REACH has been phenomenal: hospitals using the system successfully administered tPA at a rate of nearly 35 percent, compared to under 10 percent nationally.

-Now marketed as REACH Access, the stroke system developed by Hess and his colleagues has expanded well beyond its roots in rural Georgia to serve hundreds of hospitals nationwide.
+Although acquired by InTouch Health in 2018, the stroke system developed by Hess and his colleagues has expanded well beyond its roots in rural Georgia to serve hundreds of hospitals nationwide.
 And its use has expanded beyond stroke to treat patients in need of psychiatric evaluations, intensive care, pulmonolgoy and general neurology consultations across multiple settings of care.